 I have seen a lot of clients do very well for low self-esteem.
 Low self-esteem is reinforced by a negative voice inside your head and an internal scanner that only notices evidence of your failures, rather than evidence of your successes.
 Helping people to change what they give attention to and to start rewiring their thinking patterns into positive ones is a first step to resolving low self-esteem.
 For some people, they also need to address an experience in their past that has sapped their confidence, or clear some old beliefs they took on from critical parents or from a bad relationship.
 To find out more, click The Switch.

 Low self-esteem is often quite unrelated to actual success in people’s lives – I have seen several clients who were Head Girl or Boy at their school, Dux, Captain of the First XV et cetera, and yet they still think they’re not good enough.
 Self-esteem has far more to do with the voice in your head than with any kind of external measures of success.

 How to enrol

 I have not renewed my Lightning Process license at the end of July 2017 and will not be running any further Lightning Process courses.
-However, I am feeling very excited about new and exciting ways to help people recover.
-There are several ways that you can make sure you are informed of new opportunities as soon as they are available:
+Click on The Switch page of my website to find out more about my new programme.

 You are also welcome to contact me to further discuss how Empower Therapies can help you.